founderlab/frameworkstein/packages/fl-auth-redux/readme.md

 Usage:
 ------
     // add to your reducers
-    import {reducer as auth} from 'fl-auth-redux'
+    import { reducer as auth } from 'fl-auth-redux'

     reducers = {
       auth,